arangodb/arangodb/Documentation/Books/Manual/Installation/Linux.md

 ### Other Distributions

-For other distributions to set a _root_ password, run `arango-secure-installation`.
+For other distributions run `arango-secure-installation` to set a _root_ password.

 {% hint 'danger' %}
 Please be aware that running `arango-secure-installation` on your ArangoDB Server will remove